meuniv/yamldoc/docs/Question format.rst

 Anatomy of a question
 ---------------------

 We will now review each line.
-Basically, all name that are followed by ":" is a key in a dictionary.
+Basically, all names that are followed by ":" is a key in a dictionary.
 If you wish to use a ":" in your questions or answers, you need to use quotation marks (or the :code:`>-` sign -- it is usually used for text with multiple lines).

 1. New question starts with the type.